MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 the modules for which information will be copied from the source company to the destination company.

+> [!IMPORTANT]
-*This tool requires that the user be logged in as “sa.”*
+> This tool requires that the user be logged in as “sa.”

 Before using the Company Copy tool, be aware of the following important
 issues:

 - You should use this tool only after creating a SQL database backup of the destination company.
 The copy operation is irreversible without a backup.

 - When the copy process is run, the setup tables and report options tables in the modules you selected will be deleted for the destination company.
 If you have manually added setup or report option information for a module in the destination company, and you do not want this information deleted, do not use the Company Copy tool to copy data for that module.

 - You should be the only user who is logged into Microsoft Dynamics GP when the operation is performed.

 - The operation can take a significant amount of time to complete, so you should consider performing it during off-peak hours.